pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

   <figcaption>Opening a journal and completely losing navigation</figcaption>
 </figure>

-The cumulative result of these little paper cuts was an interface that appeared minimalist but required regular pauses in workflow to remember how to use.
+The cumulative result of these paper cuts was an interface that appeared minimalist but required regular pauses in workflow to remember how to use.

 I posted about these issues, in case it was helpful, with no expectation of anything more coming of it.
 But the founder and lead developer, [Vin](https://futureland.tv/vin) and [Lucas](https://futureland.tv/lucas) replied, and later on asked if I'd like to help make FL more usable.